joelklabo/SwiftTOON/docs/performance-tracking.md

 3. The workflow fails the build if any benchmark deviates beyond tolerance or if samples are missing, giving immediate regression feedback.

 ### Step 4 – History & Visualization Pipeline
-1. `perf-history.yml` (trigger: push to `main` + manual dispatch) reruns the suite, compares against the baseline, and then uses `Scripts/update-perf-artifacts.swift` to append `{commit, timestamp, samples}` to a history file.
+1. `perf-history.yml` (trigger: push to `main` + manual dispatch) reruns the suite, compares against the baseline (tolerance currently 20% on CI runners), and then uses `Scripts/update-perf-artifacts.swift` to append `{commit, timestamp, samples}` to a history file.
 2. Artifacts written to `perf-artifacts/`:
    - `perf-history.json` – the entire history (metadata + entries).
    - `perf-badge.json` – Shields endpoint payload (decode throughput MB/s).